Lawn bowls at the 2022 Commonwealth Games – Women's triples

 Lawn bowls at the 2022 Commonwealth Games – Women's triples was held at the Victoria Park from 2 to 5 August.
 A total of 51 athletes from 17 associations participated in the event.
+England won the gold medal, defeating Malaysia in the final.
+New Zealand won the bronze medal.

 Sectional play

 The top two triples from each section will advance to the knockout stage.